 My grandmother’s living room was where we would gather for the annual Christmas Eve dinner.

 For a family raised in the Hindu faith, there was nothing particularly Christmassy about the occasion.
-Silent Night into quiet meditations.
+No amens or adaptations of Silent Night into quiet meditations.

 Save for the principle of coming together as a family and participating in the Rainbow Nation’s calendar year-end ritual, Christmas Eve dinner was much like all other family meals but with an unofficial red, white and gold dress code.
 And extra cinnamon.